Phileosopher/commonplace/safety-security.md

 Security, by its design, is keeping specific assets [safe](safety.md) by preventing actions from happening that would adversely affect those assets.

+## Defining "secure"

+This isn't always that clear.
+The military, for example, has 4 definitions for "secure", based on the risks they interpret:

+1. Capture something (Marines)
+2. Guard something (Army)
+3. Lock it to prevent intruders (Navy)
+4. Purchase it to have a tactical advantage (Air Force)

 To that end, every secure thing has to have the following questions answered:

 1. *Who or what*, exactly, is the asset being protected?